SSTGroup/relationship_structure_identification/README.md

 The simulated data is generated with:

-    cd robust_subgroup_identification
+    cd relationship_structure_identification
     python simulations.py @../simulations/simulation_parameters.txt

-After running the code, the folder *robust_subgroup_identification/simulations* will contain the generated .npy files, consisting of the true data and the estimated results for IVA-L-SOS, the bootstrap and the clustering, for each Monte-Carlo run.
+After running the code, the folder *relationship_structure_identification/simulations* will contain the generated .npy files, consisting of the true data and the estimated results for IVA-L-SOS, the bootstrap and the clustering, for each Monte-Carlo run.

-Then, the performance metrics are calcuted with (from the robust_subgroup_identification folder):
+Then, the performance metrics are calcuted with (from the relationship_structure_identification folder):

     python performance_metrics.py @../simulations/performance_parameters.txt